 Skills in the areas of communication, cognition, and motor functioning are highly related to quality of life.
 Routines give learners opportunities to acquire and maintain these skills in appropriate contexts throughout their lives.
-More in-depth information on skills in the areas of communication, cognition, and motor functioning are outlined in the SLK Routines Book.
+More in-depth information on skills in the areas of communication, cognition, and motor functioning are outlined in Sensing and Learning.